-Decision Fatigue: Why Making Fewer Daily Choices Makes You Better at Everything
+Decision Fatigue: Why Fewer Daily Choices Make You Sharper

 Barack Obama wore the same style of suit almost every day.
 Mark Zuckerberg famously wore the same gray t-shirt and jeans for years.
 Steve Jobs built his identity around a black turtleneck and jeans.
+These were not fashion failures.
+They were a deliberate strategy to conserve cognitive resources for decisions that actually mattered.

-They understood something that most people do not: every decision you make, no matter how small, depletes the same mental resource.
+They understood something most people do not: every decision you make, no matter how small, depletes the same mental resource.
 And by the end of the day, that resource is nearly gone.

 What Is Decision Fatigue?